ibm-cloud-docs/vpc/about-contract.md

    ```sh
    echo "hyper-protect-basic.${ENCRYPTED_PASSWORD}.${ENCRYPTED_ENV}"
    ```
    {: pre}

-Steps 4 to 8 are used to encrypt the `env` section.
+Steps 4 - 8 are used to encrypt the `env` section.
 If you choose to not encrypt this section, skip these steps.
 {: note}

 ## Preparing the signature